 There are many different majors in this field of study.
 Some students may want to focus on the design aspect where others may be more interested in construction management.
 Other possible majors include Landscape Architecture, Architectural History, Urban Planning, or even Environmental Design.
 There are many other fields and related services that you can further explore.
 Explore your options and choose a major that best fits your interests.

-There are 357 schools offering degrees in architecture and related services in the United States.
-Our 2022 Best Architecture & Related Services Schools ranking analyzes 156 of these schools to determine the best overall colleges for architecture and related services students.
+Our 2023 Best Architecture & Related Services Schools ranking analyzes 114 of these schools to determine the best overall colleges for architecture and related services students.
 Explore this or one of our many other custom architecture and related services rankings further below.

 Due to the broad range of majors available, students with many different skill sets may excel in this area.
 Some key traits to succeed include an eye for detail, good communication skills, strong math skills, critical thinking ability, and a vivid and creative imagination.
 Students may want to obtain an internship with an architectural firm to help guide them in a specific direction.